goldblocx/api/docs/transactions/uncompletedtransactions.md

-# Uncompleted transactions
+# Unconfirmed transactions

-List of uncompleted transactions
-Returns a list of transactions which are not completed or not sent by user
+Returns a list of transactions which are not completed or not sent by user, for example, drafts.

 ### REQUEST:
        GET     /api/v1/transactions/notcompleted
 ### ARGUMENTS:

-       Additional request parameters can be used for filtering and paging the transactions in the list. page - number of current page
+       Additional request parameters can be used for paging transactions in the list.

-       per_page - number of item in the page
+       page - number of the current page per_page - number of items in the page

 ### EXAMPLE:

 ```bash
 TOKEN="your access token here"
 curl -X GET -H "Accept: application/json" -H "Authorization: Bearer $TOKEN" https://testapi.copernicusgold.com/api/v1/transactions/notcompleted?page=0&per_page=5
 ```

 ### RESPONSE:

 ```javascript
 [
   {  "created":"2015-05-13T12:19:17.512+0000",